goofy2k/MIDI-sequencer/README.md

   11. More items in the list a few paragraphs back

- Re 10a and 4. : uint8_t midiPacket already defined in nimBLEdriver.cpp
+Re 10a and 4. :
+- uint8_t midiPacket already defined in nimBLEdriver.cpp
  PROBABLY WISE TO CREATE/RE-USE A STRUCTURE/CLASS WHERE MQTTdriver and niBLEdriver inherit this (AND MORE) from
+- same for connectedTask (already defined).
+But in this case: MQTT probably doesn't need this a much is event-driven.
+This is also logical fr the input side.
+  So: commented out in MQTTdriver.cpp